The Broken Dream

 Order enforcement

 Since Usd8 sits on a pile of hacked LP tokens after users claim, this puts Usd8 in a unique position with significant financial incentives to recover these funds.
-An interesting approach is to cultivate a "white hat culture" to involve the public in tracing and recovering the lost funds, as opposite to the current crypto culture that incentivizes bad actors.
-Mechanisms could be considered include:
+Usd8 will be cultivating a "white hat economy" as opposed to the current crypto system rewarding black hats.
+This white hat economy will involve the public in tracing and recovering the lost funds, including the following mechanisms

 -